denisecase/groupmaker/README.md

 ## Groupmaker

-Assign students in a class to groups randomly.
+Create a random list of n integers to assist with creating student groups.

 ## Installation